qivaijar/qivaijar/README.md

 ## 💼 **What I Do**
 - **AI & Machine Learning**:
-  - AI/ML model planning or ideation or conception
+  - Planning, ideation, and conceptualization of AI/ML models
-  - Leading the data gathering or collection process
+  - Leading data gathering / collection processes
-  - Processing the data to become a proper dataset for model training
+  - Processing raw data into properly structured datasets for model training
-  - Training AI/ML models from scratch or fine-tuning from pre-trained model (including d
+  - Training AI/ML models from scratch or fine-tuning pre-trained models (including hyperparameter tuning and monitoring the training process)
-  - Expertise in deploying ML models using MLOps principles.
+  - Evaluating the quality and performance of trained models
+  - Developing inference engines for production use

 - **Software Engineering**:
+  - Developing python-based libraries and wrap it as a package
-  - Collaborate with stakeholders to deliver impactful AI-powered products.
+  - Working with docker to develop RESTful-based
+  - This section will be updated soon.

 - **Research & Development**:
-  - Explore cutting-edge AI/ML techniques to improve voice synthesis and paralinguistic features.
+  - This section will be updated soon.

 ---